AudelDiaz/FireAPI/README.md

 ## Getting started

-As I mentioned before I'm using services from Firebase and GCP, so You should start with a google account and activate those services.
+As I mentioned before I'm using services from Firebase and GCP, so You should start with a Google account and activate those services.
 I suggest beginning with the GCP project and then creating a Firebase project importing the same GCP project.
 All this is in order to use the same permissions and billing account (Yeah you need a billing account with a valid credit card, but remember it's just for enabling services because we will be using "the free tier").